-Asset allocation

-Good governance

-sound management

-employee relations,

-remuneration of

-staff and tax
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-practices include

-structures,

-describes the share of investments in specific assets.
+Asset allocation describes the share of investments in

+investments in specific assets.

-The Fund will invest at least 50% of its total assets in equities of companies that exhibit positive or improving ESG characteristics, whilst the remaining will be cash, cash equivalents, hedging instruments and in investments which are neither aligned with the environmental or social characteristics, have no minimum environmental or social safeguards, nor are qualified as sustainable investments.
+The Fund will invest at least 50% of its total assets in equities of companies that exhibit positive or improving ESG characteristics, whilst the remaining -will be cash, cash equivalents, hedging instruments and in investments which are neither aligned with the environmental or social characteristics, have no minimum environmental or social safeguards, nor are qualified as sustainable investments.

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristic, have no minimum environmental or social safeguards, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristic, have no minimum environmental or social safeguards, nor are qualified as sustainable investments.